Easy Crockpot Hot Chocolate

-Homemade hot chocolate is their very favorite, and I love to make a big crockpot full on the weekend.
-If I’m lucky, it will last Saturday and Sunday.
-This recipe is also the one I make on the stovetop (adapted for the crock pot), and I’ve been making it for years.
-I got it from my mama, so I grew up drinking it!
+Homemade hot chocolate is one of our very favorite things, and I love to make a big crockpot full on the weekend.
+If Iβm lucky, it will last Saturday and Sunday.
+This stovetop recipeΒ is the one I adapted for the crockpot, and Iβve been making it for years.
+It’s an absolute favorite at our house, and the taste is out of this world.

 Rich and creamy, this hot chocolate will warm you from head to toe!
-It’s definitely our go to on snow days, and after skiing or sledding.
-But it’s also wonderful on any cold day, just to warm up.
+Itβs definitely our go to on snow days, and after skiing or sledding with Candy Cane Marshmallow Dippers and a slice of Chocolate Peppermint Roll.
+But itβs also wonderful on any cold day, just to warm up.
+The crockpot just makes it so easy, and it’s so nice to have it just sitting on the countertop, ready whenever we need it.
+It’s also ready to drink once it’s heated through, so it’s an easy crockpot recipe that doesn’t need to be warmed for hours beforehand.

-I host a Hot Chocolate party every year, and this is the most important recipe of the event!
-Halloween, Thanksgiving, Christmas Eve, Christmas Day…all of these holidays are also perfect for Crockpot Hot Chocolate!
+Halloween, Thanksgiving, Christmas Eve, Christmas Dayβ¦all of these holidays are also perfect for Crockpot Hot Chocolate, and really the entire winter season.
 Make a big batch, and then people come and serve themselves whenever they want to.
-It’s super easy, and SO yummy!
+Itβs super easy, cozy, SO yummy, and perfect for a crowd.Β

-This recipe fills a 6 quart crockpot, so if you need more or less, you can adjust the recipe.
-It’s an easy one to cut in half if needed.
-There is also some versatility to the recipe as well—changing up the ratios of milk to heavy cream is just fine, depending on personal preference.
+This recipe fills a 6 quart crockpot or slow cooker, so if you need more or less, you can adjust the recipe.
+Itβs an easy one to cut in half if needed.
+There is also some versatility to the recipe as wellβchanging up the ratios of milk to heavy cream is just fine, depending on personal preference.
+If you like it a little thinner, and not quite as rich, add less cream and more milk.
+For a richer chocolate flavor, make the recipe as is, or even more cream and less milk if you like.

-When it comes to the chocolate, I use a mix of milk and semi-sweet, and sometimes all milk chocolate.
-But again, that’s a preference.
+When it comes to the chocolate, I use a mix of milk chocolate chips and semi-sweet chocolate chips, and sometimes all milk chocolate.
+But again, thatβs a preference.
 If you like darker chocolate, you can use it!

-And good news!
-If you don’t have a crockpot, you can still make this.
+Good news!
+If you donβt have a crockpot, don’t worry.
 You can use this recipe on your stove too!!
 Place all the ingredients on a large stock pot.
 Keep on low, stirring often until all the chocolate is melted.
 Simmer with lid on, stirring occasionally.

 Ingredients